David Morris (Conservative politician)

-David Thomas Morris (born 3 January 1966) is a British Conservative Party politician, former musician and businessman serving as Member of Parliament (MP) for Morecambe and Lunesdale since 2010.
+David Thomas Morris (born 3 January 1966) is a British Conservative Party politician, former musician, businessman and former Member of Parliament (MP) for Morecambe and Lunesdale serving from 2010 to 2024.

 Early life

 Morris was born on 3 January 1966 in Leigh, Lancashire.
 The son of an ex-Royal Navy Lieutenant Commander who served as Director of Maritime Affairs for the Bahamas, he spent much of his youth abroad.
 He was privately educated at St Andrew's School in Nassau, Bahamas, Kowloon School, Hong Kong and Lowton High School in Greater Manchester.

 An accomplished guitarist, Morris played in a band with Rick Astley.
 Morris and Astley played the Northern club circuit at night in the band Give Way – specialising in covering Beatles and Shadows songs – and FBI, a soul band which won several local talent competitions.
 He became a session musician and was shortlisted for Whitesnake and Duran Duran.
 Morris was signed under a separate management contract with the same management as Astley.
 He wrote songs for Stock, Aitken and Waterman, including their roster of artists such as Sonia, Brother Beyond and Jason Donovan.